GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-9/index.md

 * Add new fuzzers, especially when you process untrustworthy data or IPC (see links below, often < 20 lines of code).
-* Fix ClusterFuzz-reported bugs: its **severity heuristics can be trusted because they’re based on real-world exploitability**: Even a [single byte overflow][go-onebyte] has led to arbitrary code execution by an attacker.
+* Fix ClusterFuzz-reported bugs: its **severity heuristics can be trusted because they're based on real-world exploitability**: Even a [single byte overflow][go-onebyte] has led to arbitrary code execution by an attacker.